DeCarabas/TypeScriptIncremental/readme.md

-You can also add the [TypeScript.Incremental nuget package](https://www.nuget.org/packages/TypeScript.Incremental/) to your project, which will do all the heavy lifting for you.
+You can also add the [TypeScript.Incremental nuget package](https://www.nuget.org/packages/TypeScript.Incremental/) to your project, which will does all the heavy lifting for you.

 ## How does it work?